 - If so, what medication do you take, and what is the dosage of that medication?

-- Has the amount of that dosage changed over time?
+- Has the amount of that dosage changed?

-- Are you able to manage or control your type 2 diabetes in any other manner, such as through diet and / or exercise?
+- Are you able to manage or control your type 2 diabetes in any other manner, such as through diet or exercise?

 - Do you visit on a regular basis any medical specialist for your type 2 diabetic condition?

-Most applicants who apply for life insurance coverage – especially if the face amount of that coverage is above a certain amount – will be required to undergo a medical examination.
-This exam usually lasts approximately 30 minutes, and it entails meeting with a paramedical professional who will take from you a heart rate and a blood pressure reading.
-They will also take a blood and a urine sample, which will, in turn, be tested by the life insurance carrier for certain other health risks.
-This exam will be at no cost to you, and it can be performed either at your home or at another convenient location for you.
+Most applicants who apply for life insurance coverage – especially if the face amount of that coverage is above a certain amount – will need to have a life insurance medical exam performed.
+In this exam they will get a reading or your blood pressure and heart rate.
+You will also give blood and urine samples, which will, in turn, be tested by the life insurance carrier for certain other health risks.
+This exam will be at no cost to you and you will have many options for when and where to complete it.

-For those who have type 2 diabetes, the insurance underwriters will typically want to review the applicant’s medical records from their primary care physician and / or from any specialist that they see.
+For those who have type 2 diabetes, the insurance underwriters will review the applicant’s records from any primary care doctor or specialist with whom they seek care.
 Having as much information as possible can help the underwriters in getting a much more thorough picture of the individual’s overall health condition.
 After all, of the information has been obtained, a determination may be made regarding your life insurance coverage, as well as regarding an appropriate amount of premium.

 How Much Does Life Insurance Cost for a Person With Diabetes?